Is it a bird? Is it a plane? No it’s a MoneyAware article bringing you some bulletproof budgeting tips with a Superman theme.

 Keep a copy of your budget handy and only spend money when you know you’ll be staying within the plan you’ve made (read our how to budget article for more tips)

 Be tough on when negotiating household bills.
-If the company you’re with won’t give you the best deal then ditch them and go to a company that will (use our gas and electricity switching service)
+If the company you’re with won’t give you the best deal then ditch them and go to a company that will.

 Remember to steer clear of your financial kryptonite, to avoid moments of weakness